Facilitators vs. Adoption Agencies

 While it may be tempting to respond to a facilitator’s advertisement promising you your pick of adoptive parents and payments for a variety of expenses, you should first understand the difference between a “facilitator” and an “adoption agency.”
 You also need to know that in many states, payments to a facilitator are illegal and may prevent you and the adoptive family you select from finalizing the adoption.
 Make sure you follow the law by first consulting with an adoption attorney or a licensed adoption agency.

 “Facilitators” are unlicensed and unregulated.
 They are not required to meet any standards involving education, experience, insurance, or personnel.
-No one monitors facilitators.
+Facilitators are not monitored.
 They have no license to lose.
-They typically charge a substantial amount of money for advertising and then “matching” prospective adoptive parents with a birth mother.
-Once they make a match, they take their money and are no longer involved.
+They typically charge a substantial amount of money for advertising and “matching” prospective adoptive parents with a birth mother.
+Once they make a match, they are no longer involved.
 They do not provide counseling or legal advice.
 They do not help make sure your adoption plan is followed and finalized.
 In many states, it is against the law to use and pay a facilitator to be matched with a birth parent.
 If the adoptive family you choose pays a facilitator, they may not be able to finalize the adoption.